SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *I know I shouldn't be here, even if this world is my original home.*

+*Anypony can judge me for this, I just need to see her again.*

 She felt wrong, but pushes through it by reminder herself why she was doing it in the first place.

 *I just need some closure.
 I just want to talk, to hug, and to say goodbye.*